 Steve Getty and Aiken Conservation Chair Linda Hodges have spent a good deal of time on the property, and are concerned about the vast amount of understory that is being removed, as well as a plan to dramatically clear a birdy riparian area along the Stratton Springs Path.
 Many of you wrote to the forester, asking that a greater portion of the understory be kept intact.
 It remains to be seen if the city will comply.

 The project will continue in parts of Austin Bluffs Open Space and Bear Creek Canyon.
 If any of you are aware of owl/raptor nests on those properties, please let Linda know.

 In the recent draft master plan, recommended action items include the installation of a seasonal floating wildlife observation platform on McCrae Reservoir, and improvements to the tunnel leading to the reservoir under Fontaine Boulevard.
 It will likely be five to ten years before funding allows implementation.

 Wondering what’s happening to Big Johnson Reservoir?
 Here’s what we know…

 Pinello Ranch Wetlands Mitigation

 Mitigation work is finally wrapping up at Pinello, which included removing Russian olives, tamarisk and some small cottonwoods, and creating almost ten acres of wetlands in three separate sites.
 This is expected to enhance wildlife habitat and vegetation diversity on the property.
 This project was done to mitigate wetlands disturbance along the Southern Delivery System southeast of Marksheffel and Bradley Roads.
-It should take about 3-5 years to fill in completely.
+It should take about 3 to 5 years to fill in completely.
 Birding at Pinello, which is a CSU property, is limited to a few outings per season.
 See the Current Field Trip page for any 2018 trips.
 (There are none scheduled at the moment, although several guided trips to neighboring Venetucci Farm are available.)